Updated on 2023-12-07 by Adam Hardy

 At the residential level, water-use efficiency would reduce water-related energy use and carbon emissions.
 Where water carbon footprints increase, with water supply being more reliant on desalination in water-scarce countries, the equitable allocation of carbon allowances should ensure equitable access to drinking water in those regions.

 Pierre Calame, the French polymath and Limatour Prize winner, suggested that society unnecessarily constrains itself by limiting itself to one currency.
 A carbon currency is simply an additional currency – and a water currency could be put in place relatively easily once the infrastructure to have more than one currency exists, to apportion access to water fairly.
 Such a water currency could be linked in the same way to supply, to guarantee universal access.

 SDG 7 – Clean, Affordable Energy

-Under this framework, UCCs limit the supply of fossil fuels.
+Under this framework, the carbon currency limits the supply of fossil fuels.
 The increasing substitution of fossil fuels for all forms of clean renewable energy reduces CO2 emissions and other damaging pollutants.
 The increased demand for clean energy stimulates innovation in new technologies such as stratospheric wind turbines or thorium reactors.
 It also allows nations to reduce their dependency on fossil fuel imports and the risks from volatile prices on international markets.
-The everyday management of UCCs also drives efficiency measures by people wanting to stretch their carbon budgets.
+The everyday management of carbon allowances also drives efficiency measures by people wanting to stretch their carbon budgets.